amtavibenny11/alx-pre_course/0x01-git/README.md

-This is my second readme in alx in the directory 0x01-git
+This is my second readme in alx in the directory 0x01-git.!!
+Updated from github interface